sulu-cmf/sulu-docs/cookbook/external-media-storage.rst

 Sulu stores its media with the `flysystem file system abstraction`_.
 This allows you to configure different storage backends easily.

 By default this uses the local file system storage.
-A list of other supported storage backends and their installation instructions can be found in the Flysystem Documentation here: https://github.com/thephpleague/flysystem-bundle/blob/3.x/docs/2-cloud-storage-providers.md
+A list of other supported storage backends and their installation instructions can be found in the Flysystem documentation here: https://github.com/thephpleague/flysystem-bundle/blob/3.x/docs/2-cloud-storage-providers.md

 The following represents the default configuration for Sulu and can be adjusted to your needs: